 Take a look at the table below.
 ‘State’ indicates the integer value of the ‘Binary’ numbers shown in the 2nd Column, and ‘Gray’ indicates the Gray Code equivalent of the number.

 It’s important to note that Gray Code is not weighted as Binary is.
-Binary numbers are calculated as follows: the least significant bit (LSB) this is the bit furthest to the right is 1 (2^0), the second column is 2 (2^1), the third column would be 4 (2^2) the fourth being 6 (2^3) etc…
+Binary numbers are transformed to integers as follows: the least significant bit (LSB) this is the bit furthest to the right is 1 (2^0), the second column (the column to the left of the LSB) is 2 (2^1), the third column would be 4 (2^2) the fourth being 6 (2^3) etc…

 In Binary the number for 1 (001) is the same as (0*4) + (0*2) + (1*1) = 1